 A metabolic panel also measures your levels of other electrolytes, including carbon dioxide, potassium, and sodium.
 The proper balance of these electrolytes is critical for the normal functioning of the muscles, heart, and nerves.
 It’s also essential for normal fluid absorption and excretion.

 This test detects abnormal blood chloride levels for your doctor to diagnose certain health conditions.
 These conditions include alkalosis, which happens when your blood is either too alkaline or basic, and acidosis, which happens when your blood is too acidic.
 The blood test can also be used to monitor conditions such as:

 These conditions can cause an electrolyte imbalance.
 The symptoms that may indicate a chloride imbalance include:

-For accurate results, you will be instructed not to drink or eat anything during the eight hours leading up to the test.
-Hormones, nonsteroidal anti-inflammatory drugs (NSAIDs), and diuretics can affect your test results, so you should avoid taking them if you can.
+For accurate results, you shouldn’t drink or eat anything during the eight hours leading up to the test.
+Hormones, nonsteroidal anti-inflammatory drugs (NSAIDs), and diuretics can affect your test results.
+You should avoid taking them if you can.

-Tell your doctor about any medications you take, whether they are over-the-counter or prescription drugs.
+Tell your doctor about any medications you take and whether they’re over-the-counter (OTC) or prescription drugs.
 You may need to stop taking these medications before the test.

-Drawing blood is a routine laboratory test, and there are very few risks involved.
+Drawing blood is a routine laboratory test.
+There are very few risks involved.
 Rare side effects include: